-Cover photo: Bridge over the Cudgegong River entering Rylstone, taken during the December 2010 flood
+Cover photo: Bridge over the Cudgegong River entering Rylstone, taken during the December 2010 flood monitoring by Council)

-© Copyright 2015 Jacobs Australia Pty Limited.
+® Copyright 2015 Jacobs Australia Pty Limited.
 The concepts and information contained in this document are the property of Jacobs.
 Use or copying of this document in whole or in part without the written permission of Jacobs constitutes an infringement of copyright.